-As with any form of marketing, content marketing can only be proved to be effective if it makes more money than it costs.
+As with any form of marketing, content marketing ROI can only be proved if it makes more money than it costs.
 Some critics say that one of the biggest problems is that it’s too hard to measure while others would go further to say that it doesn’t convert into sales at all.
 One of the misconceptions comes from the fact that although content can be updated immediately, sometimes the best pieces take weeks or months to begin converting to sales and, so long as you set up benchmarks at the beginning, you can accurately measure its worth.

 The intangible benefits of content marketing